minizyperx/CUSAT-Hostel-Equipment-Availability/README.md

-# Cusat Hostel Equipment Availability - FAALTU
+# Cusat Hostel Equipment Availability

 ## Basic Details
 The given project is based on HTML, CSS, and JS.